open-telemetry/opentelemetry-python/RELEASING.md

 * Run the [Prepare release branch workflow](https://github.com/open-telemetry/opentelemetry-python/actions/workflows/prepare-release-branch.yml).
   * Press the "Run workflow" button, and leave the default branch `main` selected.
+    * If making a pre-release of stable components (e.g. release candidate), enter the pre-release version number, e.g. `1.9.0-rc.2`.
+      (otherwise the workflow will pick up the version from `main` and just remove the `-dev` suffix).
   * Review and merge the two pull requests that it creates (one is targeted to the release branch and one is targeted to `main`).